 - To properly operate a pump best suited for the application

 - Selecting the impeller inlet geometry that ensures no vapor formation.

 - Using two lower capacity pumps in parallel.

 - Strictly following the pump’s manufacturer performance guidelines.

 - Increasing pump suction line size.

-- Altitude or height has a major effect on the pump cavitation.
-At higher higher altitudes, special care must be taken to make sure that cavitation does not occur since liquids boil at a much lower temperature.
+- Altitude or height has a major effect on pump cavitation.
+At higher altitudes, special care must be taken to make sure that cavitation does not occur since liquids boil at a much lower temperature.

 - Avoiding pockets for air or vapor accumulation.